• Simple AWS

 • Posts

-Authenticated Access to S3 with AWS Cognito
+Authenticated Access to S3 with Amazon Cognito

 Serving content from S3 only to authenticated users

-Continuing our online learning platform that we've been building in our previous posts on microservices design and microservices security, we have three microservices: Course Catalog, Content Delivery, and Progress Tracking.
+We have three microservices: Course Catalog, Content Delivery, and Progress Tracking.
 The Content Delivery service is responsible for providing access to course materials such as videos, quizzes, and assignments.
 These files are stored in Amazon S3, but they are currently publicly accessible.
 We need to secure access to these files so that only authenticated users of our app can access them.

-• Cognito: It stores the users, gives us sign up and sign in functionality, and works as an authorizer for API Gateway.
+We're also exposing our microservices via an API Gateway.
+Authentication is handled by Amazon Cognito, which stores the users, gives us sign up and sign in functionality, and works as an authorizer for API Gateway.
 We're going to use it as an authorizer for our content as well.

 Complete flow for getting the content